 Nicholas Carman left on a bicycle trip in 2008.
-Since then, he and his partner Lael, have chosen to spend more than half of each year on the bike; to ride bigger tires, off-pavement; and to cover less distance every year, in trade for riding over mountains and drinking with locals.
+Since then, he has have chosen to spend more than half of each year on the bike; to ride bigger tires, off-pavement; and to cover less distance every year, in trade for riding over mountains and drinking with locals.
 Nicholas has spent time working in bicycle shops and restaurants, as a pedicab driver and a marine forklift operator, and increasingly, as a freelance writer and photographer.
-Recently Nicholas and Lael spent several summers exploring off-pavement routes across Europe from Amsterdam to Athens, by way of Ukraine, and have bikepacked new routes in South Africa and Israel.
-He shares words, images, and ideas at gypsybytrade.wordpress.com.
+Recently Nicholas has spent time on the 1000 Miles Adventure Route and the Adriatic Crest route.
+He shares words, images, and ideas at Gypsy by Trade and Instagram @NicholasCarman.

 Kurt enjoys conducting sleep deprivation experiments on himself, the trials usually begin after riding 200 miles of singletrack and don’t stop until his GPS says so.
-Kurt is a veteran of the AZT 350 & 700 and multi-time finisher / pace pusher of the Tour Divide.
+Kurt is a veteran of the AZT350 & holds the record for the AZT700 as well as being a multi-time finisher / pace pusher of the Tour Divide.
 He’s also a PhD Geologist professor at Prescott College.
 He has has lead student groups on “Geology by Bikepacking” classes and runs a consulting service Ultra MTB Consulting.
+His most recent project is advocating for the advancement of bikepacking and landscape conservation through Bikepacking Roots.
 Kurt seriously gets after it.
-See Kurt go nuts at krefs.blogspot.com
+See Kurt go nuts at krefs.blogspot.com.

 Steve (DOOM) Fasbinder is a prime instigator for creative, off the hook “Doomadventures”.
 Those fortunate enough to accompany him usually end up mountain biking to some remote corner of the desert west, rock climbing a sandstone tower (or ten) then packrafting, canyoneering and peddling back to civilization finishing several pounds lighter around the waist.
 Steve is the real deal.
-He works for our friends at Alpacka raft in Mancos Colorado and shares words and photos at therepublicofdoom.blogspot.com
+He works for our friends at Alpacka raft in Mancos Colorado and shares words and photos at The Republic of Doom.

 Born and raised in Alaska, Dylan’s savy backcountry skills have taken him on numerous far flung biking adventures such as pioneering packraft beach bike trips along Alaska’s gulf coast.
 Dylan has ridden from Anchorage to Ushuaia, done laps around the US, and encircled Australia.
 We never really know where Dylan is, but if you happen to run into him, feed him some buttered ramen and ask him about the time he got hit by lightening.